 Prepare for parent/teacher conferences.

-Tell teachers about the goals you’ve made with your kids, about your expectations, and about any considerations they need to know about.
+Tell teachers about the goals you’ve made with your kids, about your expectations and about any considerations they need to know about.
 Ask how you can be helpful.
 This is a partnership, remember.
+Not sure what to ask at the conference?
+Check out our list of the top 10 questions to ask during a parent teacher conference!

 Update the family calendar.